neutron-org/neutron-sdk/README.md

 # Neutron Cosmwasm SDK

+## ⚠️ Project Status: Archived & Maintenance Mode

+The neutron repository has been officially archived and placed into long-term maintenance mode.

+* **Security Updates**: The development team is no longer actively monitoring this codebase or tracking security vulnerabilities.
+* **Future Development**: The community is highly encouraged to fork this repository to implement custom improvements, bug fixes, or continued development.

+Thank you to everyone who contributed to the project!

+## Overview

 This repository contains the source code of Neutron Cosmwasm SDK for interacting with [Neutron blockchain](https://github.com/neutron-org/neutron)

-## Overview

 ### Neutron SDK